rualthan/rualthan.github.io/_posts/2025-11-26-terraform.md

 1. To install terraform, follow the instruction for your OS from [here](https://developer.hashicorp.com/terraform/install)
 2. If correctly installed, `terraform version` should return the version of the installed core.
 3. To enable the CLI auto-completion using tab, run `terraform -install-autocomplete`.
 This is a useful tip that most of the tutorials do not include.
-4. VS code and HashiCorp Plugin
+4. If you use VS code, install the [HashiCorp Terraform](https://marketplace.visualstudio.com/items?itemName=HashiCorp.terraform) extension.

 ## General workflow